EmirKorkutUnal/Playing-Against-Kasparov/README.md

 <h3>Kasparov's chance of winning increases after the 56th move</h3>
 Here we pay a visit to Python for a Decision Tree model.<br><br>
 After some cleaning, we're left with 2 datasets which represent the games where Kasparov plays either white or black.<br>
 Factorize command within Pandas enumerates unique values.
-Without this, the model wouldn't have any numerical value to compare.
+Without this, the model wouldn't have any numerical value to compare.<br>
+In this analysis, the depth of decision tree is left at 1; deeper analysis results in very small groups.
 <br><br><img src="https://github.com/EmirKorkutUnal/Playing-Against-Kasparov/blob/master/images/DecisionTreeWhite.jpg"><br>
 <img src="https://github.com/EmirKorkutUnal/Playing-Against-Kasparov/blob/master/images/DecisionTreeBlack.jpg"><br>
 For those who want to copy the Decision Tree code, here is the text version of the code for the games where Kasparov plays white:<br><br>